-In February 2018, the compensation committee established incentive targets for fiscal 2018 LTIP.
-The compensation committee determined that the aggregate amount of 2018 LTIP would be awarded to named executive officers on a sliding scale and be based on certain EBITDA performance goals after adjusting for non-cash compensation expense.
+In February 2020, the compensation committee established incentive targets for fiscal 2020 LTIP.
+The compensation committee determined that the aggregate amount of 2020 LTIP would be awarded to named executive officers on a sliding scale and be based on certain EBITDA performance goals after adjusting for non-cash compensation expense.
 Awards granted to the Chief Executive Officer vest immediately upon grant in accordance with the terms of his employment agreement.
-Awards granted to all other employees vest in three increments over the period starting January 1, 2020 and ending January 1, 2022.
+Awards granted to all other employees vest in three equal annual increments during the period starting January 1, 2022 and ending January 1, 2024.